Figment, Religion:

 Angels in Heaven

 There's a common idea in everyday Christianity that people become angels when they die.
 You don't see it in biblical Christianity, just in popular imagery.
-You see it in Looney Tunes, when a character dies and floats up to toward the sky with a halo, robe, and harp.
+You see it in Looney Tunes, when a character dies and floats like a ghost up to toward the sky with a halo, robe, and harp.
 You see it in Family Circus, too, when dead Grandpa, now with wings, leaves Heaven to zoom down to earth and intervene in the kids' lives.
-Apparently, the above scene from Jesus' teaching contributed to this myth.
+Apparently, the above scene from Mark's gospel contributed to this myth.

 In this confrontation, the conservative Sadducees are trying to show that the resurrection doesn't make any sense.
 The idea of the resurrection comes from a literal reading of Ezekiel 37: 1-14.
 In this prophecy, Ezekiel brings dry bones back to life, symbolizing the rebirth of the nation of Israel.
 By Jesus' time, however, the Zoroastrian idea of Judgment Day had influenced Jewish thought, and the prophecy was taken by many to promise the actual resurrection of individual people.
 The Sadducees recognized this reading as extra-canonical.

-Jesus, with typical agility, dodged the philosophical trap by likening resurrected Jews to angels.
-Jesus' teaching that the resurrected will be like angels in heaven seems to have morphed into the idea that the resurrected will actually be angels in heaven.
-It's as if the phrase "are as the angels. . . in heaven" got misread as "are angels. . . in heaven."
+Jesus dodges the philosophical trap by likening resurrected Jews to angels.
+It's a witty enough rejoinder that the Jesus Seminar ranks it as a gray "maybe."
+Geza Vermes gives it a solid No. Authentic or not, the teaching that the resurrected will be like angels in heaven lends support to a recurrent unorthodox belief that the resurrected will actually be angels in heaven.
+It's as if the phrase "are like the angels in heaven" gets read as "are angels in heaven.

 Contributing to this misunderstanding is Plato's myth of Er, in which the good people go up into the sky for their heavenly reward immediately after they die.
 This myth contributed to the common Christian idea that one's heavenly reward (or infernal punishment) comes right after death instead of at the end of the world.